English Bridge Union: Juniors

 The EBU Selection Committee selects the junior international teams.

-The EBU organises a residential bridge teaching weekend – the Junior Teach In – usually held at Loughborough University each August.

 Master Points and National Grading Scheme

 Master Points

 The EBU Master Point scheme is a means of recognising individual lifetime achievement in EBU organised competitions at club, county and national level.
 It began in September 1956.
 Points are awarded to the top one third of competitors and the higher the level of competition the greater the number of points awarded.
 Since 1 January 2013 there have been three main types of Master Point.
 Green points are won in events of national standing and are necessary for the acquisition of certain senior ranks.
 The value of a Green Point is 100 Master Points.
 Blue points are awarded in the next level of competition.
 The value of a Blue Point is 100 Master Points and all Master Points ranks will allow up to 50 Green points to be replaced by Blue Points in the ratio of 3 Blues = 1 Green.
 Local Points are won in any event where Green and/or Blue Points are not awarded, and sometimes in addition to Green and/or Blue Points.

 The Master Point scheme is believed by some to be imperfect as it rewards the persistent player ("the more you play the more points you earn").
 The rankings, however, require Green Points to be won before a player can achieve some of the higher rankings, so such ranked players must have achieved success in national tournaments.
 A Gold Point scheme is also in place, rewarding those who finished highly in the National Tournaments.
 This recognises the more elite players, and as these points decay at a rate of 20% per annum they are an indicator of recent success, rather than lifetime achievement.

 The highest rank which can be achieved in the EBU Master Point scheme is Premier Grand Master.